Zekud/web-server/README.md

 ## Deployment

-The server is deployed on [Your Hosting Platform].
+The server is deployed on Render.
 You can access it [here](https://web-server-lwgz.onrender.com/).